pacocoursey/Dusk/CONTRIBUTING.md

 ### Format

 Dusk icons are defined as SVG files.
-Use a circle of radius `512px`.
+Use a circle of radius `256px` (height and width of `512px`).
 Center the design element within the circle.
 Generally, the design element should be constrained to a max height/width of `255px`, whichever is bigger.
 This limit is flexible.
 The size of the design element should feel natural and comparable to other icons.

 ## Pull Requests